 While you are accessing counselling: Rest assured that everything you discuss with me is confidential.
 That confidentiality will only be broken if circumstances arise as detailed in the counselling contract.
 I will always try to speak to you about this first, unless there are safeguarding issues that prevent this.

 I will keep a record of your personal details to help the counselling services run smoothly.
 These details are kept securely in password protected files on my laptop and are not shared with any third party.
-I may keep brief written notes of each session, which will be kept in a locked metal filing box.
+I make brief notes following each session, these are kept securely in password protected files on my laptop.

 For security reasons I do not retain text messages for more than one month.
 If there is relevant information contained in a text message I will transfer this to an electronic, password protected file on my laptop.